SAND(er)S OF Time Laboratory

 urvival

 What is a record?
-It's a means of preserving information about something that happened in at some point in time now in the past.
+It's a means of preserving information about something that happened at some point in time now in the past.

 Why do we use records?
 Because understanding the past helps us interpret the present and make predictions for the future.